jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation/readme.md

 * Fallback: ignore forbidden attachments?

 # Policy: No subject
+* Use case: you want to enforce people to at least supply a subject.
 * **eMail** Bounce to sender and delete
 * **Bounce subject**
 * **Bounce message**